docrails-tw/guides/source/zh-TW/nested_model_forms.md

-Rails nested model forms
+Rails Nested Model forms
 ========================

 Creating a form for a model _and_ its associations can become quite tedious.
 Therefore Rails provides helpers to assist in dealing with the complexities of generating these forms _and_ the required CRUD operations to create, update, and destroy associations.

-After reading this guide, you will know:
+讀完本篇，您將了解：

-* do stuff.
+* Nested model forms in Rails.

 --------------------------------------------------------------------------------

-NOTE: This guide assumes the user knows how to use the [Rails form helpers](form_helpers.html) in general.
+NOTE: This guide assumes the user knows how to use the [Action View form helpers](form_helpers.html) in general.
 Also, it's **not** an API reference.
-For a complete reference please visit [the Rails API documentation](http://api.rubyonrails.org/).
+For a complete reference please visit [Rails API documentation](http://api.rubyonrails.org/).

-Model setup
+設定 Model
 -----------

 To be able to use the nested model functionality in your forms, the model will need to support some basic operations.